 Dash cams are becoming an increasingly popular addition to UK cars, giving drivers peace of mind in the event of an accident.
 Need some help choosing yours?
 Read on for our pick of the best dash cams you can buy.

 Car cameras have long been a favourite accessory among Russian commuters and have lead to some amusing and downright scary videos posted online.
-Not only do dash cams allow you peace of mind when it comes to disputes over accidents, some insurers will actually offer discounts of up to 15% on your premiums if you fit a dash cam, offsetting any initial outlay.
+Not only do dash cams provide you with evidence when it comes to accident disputes, some insurers will offer discounts of up to 15% on your premiums if you fit a dash cam, offsetting any initial outlay.

 So what makes dash cams different from other mountable cameras such as GoPros?
 First, most dash cams ensure you don’t run out of memory by splitting recordings into small chunks.
 Although the camera will be recording continuously, the stored files will be broken up into 1-3 minute recordings.
 This allows the camera to record over the oldest file once the memory becomes full, ensuring you don’t miss any important events or fiddle around with deleting unneeded footage

 Many dash cams will record to a microSD card, so you can install a larger card to record more footage.
 Factor in the cost of a memory card, because many dash cams won’t come with one in the box.
 Some dash cams make it easy to access this footage through a smartphone or tablet, too, so you don’t have to take the card out of the dash cam.

 All dash cams should support at least 720p resolution as the quality of the footage needs to be as high as possible to ensure it can be used to determine blame in disputes over accidents.
 Grainy grey blobs that aren’t clear won’t help you win a case.